Teen Advice on Life Skills

 Self esteem is important because it focuses on you, and you have complete control over it.
 Actually, you are the only real constant in your life.
 Every possession can disappear for one reason or another; and every relationship can change or end for a variety of reasons.

-To build or develop self esteem, start with "you:"
+To build or develop self esteem, start with you:

 Take some time – alone – to think about the